KiwiSingh/Cards-Against-TV/README.md

 * tvOS 17.6 or later (officially tested only on tvOS 26)
 * Xcode 15 or later
 * Swift 5.7 or later
 * Deck JSON included in the app bundle as `cah-all-compact.json`.
-You can find the source [here](https://github.com/crhallberg/json-against-humanity/blob/latest/cah-all-compact.json).
+You can find the original source [here](https://github.com/crhallberg/json-against-humanity/blob/latest/cah-all-compact.json).

 ## Requirements (iOS/iPadOS)
 * iOS/iPadOS 15.6 or later